Swimming Elephants and Much More

 Why visit Gal Oya National Park?

 Unique to the island, Gal Oya is the only national park where safaris are conducted by boat, allowing closer than usual wildlife encounters.
-The highlight of a visit is to spot elephants swimming between the islands dotted around the lake – a memorable and profound experience.
+A seldom-seen highlight of a visit is to spot elephants swimming between the islands dotted around the lake – a memorable and profound experience.

 Gal Oya National Park may be visited on a 3-hour jeep safari when staying locally only.Trip Planner